chrisjackr/PureGym_Project/README.md

   - added a scroll bar to left hand menu.
   - graph widget now expands to maximise its size.
 - Style set to 'Fusion' so as to avoid label/button sizing problems for different operating systems.
+- Fixed inability to keep zoomed-in frame whilst also changing lines being viewed.

 ---

 ### _UPDATES_
 #### [v1.01]

 Annotations:
 - Number line: plot horizontal line for a constant number of people.
-- Time annotaion toggle:
+- Time annotation toggle:
-  - time line can be toggled without updating.
+  - Time line can be toggled using checkbox without updating.
-  - interactive animated movement with sliers.
+  - Interactive animated movement with sliers.
 - Number annotation toggle:
--	 number line can be toggled without updating.
+  -	Number line can be toggled using checkbox without updating.
-  - interactive animated movement with sliers.
+  - Interactive animated movement with sliers.

 Legend:
 - Split legend into smooth/raw so legend picking can be done.
-- Legend picking - turn on & off lines using legend.
+- Legend picking - turn on & off lines using by clicking on corresponding legend line.
-- Legends can be toggled without updating.
+- Legends can be toggled using checkbox without updating.

 Gridlines:
-- Gridlines can be toggled without updating.
+- Gridlines can be toggled using checkbox without updating.

 Plot Lines:
-- Ability to toggle smooth, raw and mean lines.
+- Ability to toggle smooth, raw and mean lines using checkboxes without updating.
-  - Indadvertently means you can keep zoom when graph changed.

 Time annotaion toggle:
-- time line can be toggled without updating.
+- Time line can be toggled using checkbox without updating.
-- interactive animated movement with sliers.
+- Interactive animated movement with sliers.

 Number annotation toggle:
-- number line can be toggled without updating.
+- Number line can be toggled using checkbox without updating.
-- interactive animated movement with sliers.
+- Interactive animated movement with sliders.

 Analysis window Toggle:
-- analysis window can be toggled without updating
+- Analysis window can be toggled using checkbox without updating.
-- interactive animated movement with sliders.
+- Interactive animated movement with sliders.

 Weekday toggle:
 - Can toggle lines in plot/legend using tab2 weekday checkboxes.
-- Add 'Select All' and 'Deselect All' buttons.
+- Added 'Select All' and 'Deselect All' buttons for the weekday checkboxes.

 ---

 ### _FEATURES_
 #### DATA TYPES: